-Under the Sandy Spring articles of incorporation, any director may be removed for cause at any time by an affirmative vote of the a majority of the outstanding shares of Sandy Spring capital stock entitled to vote in the director election (considered for this purpose as one class) cast at a Under WashingtonFirst s bylaws, any director may be removed, with or without cause, at a meeting of stockholders called and noticed expressly for that purpose, if the number of votes cast to remove him or her constitutes a majority of the votes entitled to be cast meeting of the stockholders called for that purpose, subject to applicable provisions of federal law and the rights of the holders of any class separately at an election of directors.

-entitled to elect one or more directors.
+Under the Sandy Spring articles of incorporation, any director may be removed for cause at any time by an affirmative vote of the a majority of the outstanding shares of Sandy Spring capital stock entitled to vote in the director election (considered for this purpose as one class) cast at a meeting of the stockholders called for that purpose, subject to applicable provisions of federal law and the rights of the holders of any class separately entitled to elect one or more directors.
 A director may only be removed by vote of stockholders after service of specific charges, adequate notice, and full opportunity to refute the charges.